clhenrick/clhenrick.io/content/blog/_draft-why-prototype.md

   - prototyping novel data visualization types not available in most charting libraries (Gantt charts, network diagrams)
   - user testing for accessibility

-## My personal experience with prototyping

-- prototyping the Activity Map block for StoryMaps.com
+- prototyping the Activity Map block for StoryMaps.com (RIP)
 - uncovered design blind spots such as
   - making sure that things had enough room on mobile,
   - too little or too much data,